17 Best Female Ukulele Players

 Breen constituted a band named The Syncopators and afterward, for 16 years, hosted a radio show, the “Sweethearts of Air,” with Peter DeRose for sixteen years.

-Also, she is accountable for composing the ukulele arrangements for numerous Tin Pan Alley songs revealed by top sheet music companies.
+Also, she is accountable for composing the ukulele arrangements for numerous Tin Pan Alley songs published by top sheet music companies.

 10. Priscilla Ahn

-Priscilla Ahn becomes well known due to her beautiful melody and angelic voice.
+Priscilla Ahn became well-known due to her beautiful melody and angelic voice.
 She has familiarity as a singer, songwriter, and multi-instrumentalist.

 Throughout her career, Priscilla Ahn has released several beautiful albums, which take you into nostalgic feelings, for example, “A Good Day” (2008), “When You Grow Up” (2011), “Home ~ My Song Diary” (2012), and more.